 Once you have some comfort, get your students some real (and relevant) data to mess with and have them work on simple formulas and graphs.
 Use tutorials, write your own tutorials, or give them just enough information and then plenty of time to mess with things.
 Show them how to make a formula (in a cell, start with "=" then type in or use your mouse to slect inputs) but then let them mess with the types of formulas.
 Kids don't know algebra yet?
 No problem - formulas might actually help with that.
 Time.
 The students really need time to practice and explore simple cause and effect.

-After they've had a good amount of time to mess with the data and see what's possible, expect them to use a spreadsheet for other work.
+After they've had a good amount of time to mess with the data and see what's possible, expect that they use a spreadsheet for other work.
 In a science class, it can be for each lab.
 In English or Social Studies, maybe they make charts in it.
 You can create a spreadsheet that has all the inputs needed to generate a citation and ask students to create a formula that results in a completed citation.
-Or maybe they create a chart, chapter by chapter, that shows how often characters interact and the types of interaction (I'm not sure what this might be for - a study of characterization or plot points, maybe?).
+Or maybe they create a chart, chapter by chapter, that shows how often characters interact and the types of interaction (I'm not sure what this might be for).
 You can use a pivot table to take all that information and see trends.
-I'm not an expert in non-science instruction but I'm sure you can think of assignments where trends would be great to "see".
+I'm not an expert in non-science instruction but I'm sure you can think of assignments were trends would be great to "see".